-- 446. Electric Locomotion.
-Motors placed on cars or on separate locomotives can propel them singly or in trains provided the requisite power is supplied.
-This may be done in several ways:- - (a) A battery of charged accumulators is carried on the car. - (b) Current is furnished from a power-house, to a third rail insulated from earth.
-From this the current is picked up by the car, the ordinary rails being used as return conductor. - (c) Current is furnished from a power-house to an overhead line, with which the car makes contact as it runs by means of a trolley-wheel fixed on a long rod above the car. - (d) Current is picked up by the car from conductors laid in a slot-conduit in the road between the rails, by means of a contact-piece let down into the slot.
+446. Electric Locomotion. - Motors placed on cars or on separate locomotives can propel them singly or in trains provided the requisite power is supplied.
+This may be done in several ways:-

+(a) A battery of charged accumulators is carried on

+- (b) Current is furnished from a power-house, at some convenient point, to the rails on which the cars run, and which act as outgoing and return conductors, and are insulated.
+The cars (which have insulated wheels) pick up their currents from the rails. - (c) Current is furnished from a power-house, to a third rail insulated from earth.
+From this the current is picked up by the car, the ordinary rails being used as return conductor.

-(e) Current is picked up by the car from studs slightly projecting from the surface of the road between the rails, by means of a long skate fastened under the car, each stud being automatically connected to the underground mains as the car comes up, and disconnected as it passes on.
+(d) Current is furnished from a power-house to an overhead line, with which the car makes contact as it runs by means of a trolley-wheel fixed on a long rod above the car.

-Plan (a) is uneconomical, owing to expense of accumulators.
-Plan (b) is used in several heavy electric railways in England, using locomotives of 200 to 400 horse-power.
-Plan (c) is used for tramways, of which there are now thousands of miles.
-Plan (d) is used in New York, Berlin, and other cities where overhead wires are not allowed.
-Plan (e) is being introduced in Paris and other cities, and is cheaper than the slot-conduit.
+Method (a) is not economical, owing to weight of accumulators.
+Plan (b) is the one used by Siemens in the first electric tramway put down, in Berlin, in 1879.
+Plan (c) is used in several heavy electric railroads in England, to furnish current to locomotives of 200 to 400 horsepower.
+Plan (d) is used for tramways chiefly in the United States, where there are now (1894) thousands of miles of light roads so equipped.